Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_exercise.md

 ## Optional tasks

-If you have worked on any of the optional tasks, please mention this in the corresponding issue and merge request.
+If you have worked on any of the optional tasks, please mention this in the corresponding issue or merge request.

 ### GitHub